kamran-redis/redisexpire/README.md

 ### 6. Simplicity and Extensibility
 - The codebase is kept simple and modular, making it easy to extend (e.g., to add new Redis commands or metrics).
 - Error handling and input validation are included to prevent misconfiguration and provide clear feedback.

+## Notes on Expiry

+- If you use `-expiry-at`, all keys will be set to expire at the same absolute time, calculated as the specified duration from the start of the benchmark.
+- If both `-expiry` and `-expiry-at` are set, `-expiry-at` takes precedence.
+- The minimum expiry set is always 1 second, even if the calculated expiry is zero or negative (e.g., if the benchmark runs longer than the expiry window).